solagro/awa/content/map-texts/co-estival-days.en.md

 The number of days per year with **maximum temperatures exceeding 25°C** is available for the period **1987-2016**.

 The detail of the annual value is available by a simple hover with the cursor on the graph.
-Thus, you will be able to frame the **minimum** and **maximum** values of the proposed time series, but also **identify possible developments** over the period.
+Thus, you will be able to frame the **minimum** and **maximum** values of the proposed time series, but also **identify possible changes** over the period.

 Source: Agri4Cast, JRC